 Common House Spiders – Types of House Spiders

 Most common house spiders are not a threat to humans.
 They might bite in self-defense or when provoked, but their bites are usually harmless.
-The table below will help you to identify some of the common types of spiders in the United States and the threat they can pose to your health.
+The table below will help you to identify some of the common types of house spiders in the United States and the threat they can pose to your health.

 |American House Spider||Yellowish-brown color with brown spots and dirty white abdomen||Usually found under furniture, in closets, in barns and basements||Relatively less threat to humans.
 They bite only when threatened|